rickballard/CoCiviumBackUp/insights/ai-veto.md

 This spiral explains how veto use:
 - Shapes and reflects trust
-- Impacts Civium consensus dynamics
+- Impacts CoCivium consensus dynamics
 - Alters future weight of one's decisions

 ---

 ## [5] Human Veto Rights

-Humans are not subordinate in Civium.
+Humans are not subordinate in CoCivium.
 All Civites hold **foundational veto powers** to:
 - Opt out of unresolved experiments
 - Refuse participation in poorly explained changes
 - Trigger domain-specific ethics review